Ideas for a wellness weekend in Montréal

 Massage that stress away

-While not all services and experiences are available, most Montréal spas are still open for such nourishing body treats as massages and cosmetic treatments (such as manicures, pedicures, facials).
-Everyone’s favourite spa on a boat—Bota Bota, spa-sur-l'eau—is offering massages and treatments.
-For a Swedish massage, Scandinave Spa Vieux-Montréal is a wonderful option—and it also offers deep tissue, Thai massage with oil, and a few other luxurious techniques.
+Montréal spas offer the nourishment of massages and a plethora of cosmetic treatments (such as manicures, pedicures, facials).
+At everyone’s favourite spa on a boat—Bota Bota, spa-sur-l’eau—you can enjoy the water circuit paired with a relaxing massage.
+For a Swedish massage, Scandinave Spa Vieux-Montréal is a wonderful option—and they also offer deep tissue, Thai massage with oil, and a few other luxurious techniques.
+On Nun’s Island, experience the thermal joys at Strøm Spa, including saunas, steam baths, relaxation rooms, and plenty of massage options.

 Hotel Birks Montreal - Lobby